Shailesh93602/collaborative_code_platform_next/docs/api-documentation.md

 ## Base URL

-All API endpoints are relative to: \`https://api.collaborativecodeplatform.com/v1\`
+All API endpoints are relative to: `https://api.collaborativecodeplatform.com/v1`

+## Rate Limiting

+API requests are rate limited to 100 requests per 15-minute window per IP address.
+If you exceed this limit, you'll receive a 429 Too Many Requests response with the message "Too many requests from this IP, please try again later."

 ## Endpoints